 Across sign languages, topic constructions are marked by nonmanual features such as a brow raise and head tilt.
 This study investigates whether a topic constituent is marked nonmanually in Hong Kong Sign Language.
 Spontaneous and elicited data show that the majority of ‘scene-setting’ topics, which provide a temporal, spatial or individual framework for the proposition in the sentence, are accompanied with a brow raise and a specific head/body position different from the rest of the sentence.
 In contrast, ‘aboutness’ topics that represent what a sentence is about are neither marked by nonmanuals consistently nor separated intonationally from the rest of the sentence.
 Grammatical objects fronted to the sentence-initial position are not marked nonmanually, either.
 The findings suggest that there are cross-linguistic differences with respect to the functions of nonmanuals in the information structuring of sign languages.

-This list is based on CrossRef data as of 21 april 2021.
+This list is based on CrossRef data as of 12 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.